 Relocation of Foreign Experts to Israel

-Israeli and international organizations seeking to employ foreign workers in Israel, who are not residents or citizens of the country, in management positions or in positions requiring special expertise or training, are required to apply for a work permit for a “foreign expert” (B/1 permit) from the Population and Immigration Authority in Israel.
+Israeli and international organizations seeking to employ foreign workers in Israel, who are not residents or citizens of the country, in management positions or in positions requiring special expertise or training, are required to apply for a work permit.
+The work permit will then be issued for a “foreign expert” (B/1 permit) from the Population and Immigration Authority in Israel.

 The employment of a foreign worker without a proper work permit constitutes a criminal offense, which may lead to the imposition of fines and other criminal sanctions against the employer and its senior management, as well as against the employee himself.